-We like to encourage children to feel part of, and have pride in our school community.
+We like to encourage children to feel part of and have pride in our school community.
 A way of achieving this is by wearing our school uniform.
 Uniform is available online.
 Please see our school website or contact the School Office for further details.

-- This comprises of: - grey trousers/skirt/pinafore - white polo shirt EY and KS1 (available with the school logo) Key Stage 2 white shirt and school tie - burgundy school jumper cardigan with school logo (This can be purchased online or ordered from the retailer, Foresters in Alnwick) - Girls wear white socks or grey tights (no patterns please) - Boys wear grey socks. - black school shoes - In the summer term, there is the option of wearing a burgundy or yellow check dress or grey school shorts. - Parents/ Carers are also asked to provide a change of clothing for P.E.

-This comprises of:

-- yellow T shirt with school logo - · burgundy shorts and football socks - trainers - In winter, navy jogging bottoms / leggings and trainers should be provided for PE lessons held outside - hoodies with school logo and jogging bottoms are available online. - PE bag with drawstring.
-P.E. kit should be available for use at all times and kept in a bag on your child's peg in the cloakroom.
-All items of clothing should be clearly named to ensure a speedy return, if and when something goes astray. - Swimming bag with drawstring (Currently Year 1 to Year 4 children on a half termly basis) Children from Year 1-Year Four will go swimming on Monday afternoons on a half termly rota.
+☐ This comprises of: □ grey trousers/skirt/pinafore □ white polo shirt EY and KS1 (available with the school logo) Key Stage 2 white shirt and school tie □ burgundy school jumper cardigan with school logo (This can be purchased online or ordered from the retailer, Foresters in Alnwick) □ when wearing dresses or skirts white socks or grey tights to be worn (no patterns please) and when wearing shorts grey socks please □ black school shoes (leather or leather look material - not fabric or trainers) ☐ In the summer term, there is the option of wearing a burgundy or yellow check dress or grey school shorts. □ Parents/ Carers are also asked to provide a change of clothing for P.E.
+This comprises of: □ yellow T shirt with school logo □ burgundy shorts and football socks □ trainers / football boots and shin pads for KS2 children ☐ In winter, grey jogging bottoms / leggings and trainers should be provided for PE lessons held outside - hoodies with school logo and jogging bottoms are available online. □ PE bag with drawstring P.E. kit should be available for use at all times and kept in a bag on your child's peg in the cloakroom.
+All items of clothing should be clearly named to ensure a speedy return, if and when something goes astray. □ Swimming bag with drawstring (Currently Reception to Year 4 children on a term and a half basis).
 Swimming trunks/costume and towel are needed on that day.
 Children should only bring goggles for swimming lessons if asked to wear them by the swimming instructor.
 Swimming provision is reviewed annually.